masaok/frontend-notes/nextjs/server-actions/server-actions-vs-client-side.md

 By centralizing the database interaction in a reusable function or API route, you maintain consistency while avoiding code duplication.

-## Service vs Repository vs Controller vs Manager
+## Service vs. Repository vs. Controller vs. Manager

 When centralizing your database logic in a class, the naming convention you choose should align with its role and responsibilities.
 Here's a breakdown of common naming patterns: